opencor/sundials/doc/superbuild/source/cvodes/Usage/SIM.rst

    **Notes:**
       By default, CVODES estimates the initial step size to be the solution :math:`h` of the equation :math:`0.5 h^2 \ddot{y} = 1`,  where :math:`\ddot{y}` is an estimated second derivative of the solution at :math:`t_0`.

-.. c:function:: int CVodeSetMinStep(void* cvode_mem, realtype hmin)
+.. c:function:: int CVodeSetMinStep(void* cvode_mem, sunrealtype hmin)

    The function ``CVodeSetMinStep`` specifies a lower bound on the magnitude  of the step size.